Lake Tahoe Wildfire Awareness Campaign 2024: Get Defensive!

 • May 18, 11 a.m. – 3 p.m.: Wildfire Safety Expo at South Tahoe Middle School.
 Attend this free, family friendly event to visit with agencies and to learn how to prepare for wildfire.

 • June 1, 9:30 a.m. – 12:30 p.m.: Community Wildfire Preparedness Workshop at North Tahoe Event Center.
 Learn about home hardening, defensible space, prescribed fire, Firewise® and more!
-Snacks available, and registration is recommended: https://lp.constantcontactpages.com/sl/3XuJG9b
+Snacks available, and registration is recommended but not required: https://lp.constantcontactpages.com/sl/3XuJG9b

 For information and resources to help prepare for wildfire, or to locate your local fire district, visit www.tahoelivingwithfire.com and follow @tahoelwf on Facebook, Instagram, and X.